Tom Kha Soup – Thai inspired cold season vegan soup 🥣

 This scrumptious recipe is a warming soup.
-I love it because it is based off one of my favorite Thai cuisines.
+I love it because it is based on one of my favorite Thai cuisines.
 For those who like a little heat, this will warm you from your head to toes.
-Eating foods with warming properties which produce a little heat are effective for increasing our overall body heat, blood flow, and offers healing properties that aid in optimal digestion.
-If your not keen on the heat (spiciness) you can substitute the peppers for sweet peppers instead.
+Eating foods with warming properties that produce a little heat is effective for increasing our overall body heat, blood flow, and offers to heal properties that aid in optimal digestion.
+If you’re not keen on the heat (spiciness) you can substitute the peppers for sweet peppers instead.
 Try this recipe paired with a side dish of curry rice or quinoa.

 4 cups vegetable stalk

 1 bundle of fresh basil (chopped)

 A hand full of fresh parsley (chopped)